-Whether you’re a cross-country racer, a mountain bike marathon enthusiast, or just someone who appreciates a lot of efficiency and speed, there’s an XC bike out there for you.
-These bikes are made for riding fast on trails of low to moderate technicality.
+Whether you’re a cross-country racer, a mountain bike marathon enthusiast, or just someone who appreciates a lot of efficiency and speed, there’s a cross county bike out there for you.
+The best xc bikes are made for riding fast on trails of low to moderate technicality.
 That doesn’t mean they can’t rip the occasional double-black run, though, as you’ll see.

 Sage got a lot of love last year for their Powerline hardtail, a titanium all-mountain machine that’s as beautiful as it is badass.
 The Optimator is Sage’s cross-country bike, and it’s no less artistic.
 Just look at it.
 Try finding a more beautiful bike.

 The bike is built around a 100mm fork for XCO-style racing.
 The 69.5º head tube angle is just a touch slacker than similar bikes, which is nice to see on a modern racing rig.
 The components choices you get are all suited for riding as fast as you possibly can.

 Sage makes it easy to customize this bike, with options for just about everything.
 You can choose what you want even down to the chainring size.
 Because of that, pricing this one out is difficult.
 But getting it under $7,000 is a bit of a challenge.
 That said, this is an absolute dream bike and one that you’ll keep forever.

 The Chrono Carbon has one of the most unique silhouettes in cross-country hardtails.
 Does that make it faster?
 No. Does that make it cooler?
 It might!
 And when you’re spending this much on a hardtail, it’s nice to stand out a little.